-We are a learning organization and you will see a resident physician when you visit a Wright Center for Primary Care location.
+We are a learning organization and you will see a resident physician when you visit a Wright Center for Community Health location.
 A resident physician holds a medical degree and works under the supervision of an attending physician.
 Your interaction with the resident will help develop them to become the best doctors possible.
 From time to time, we may ask for feedback about the experience you have had with our doctors and at our clinics.
 You will have an impact on today’s medical care and the future of medicine so please share your feedback with us when asked.

 The Wright Center’s Internal Medicine, Family Medicine and Psychiatry Residencies, as well as our Cardiovascular Disease and Gastroenterology Fellowships, were designed to empower residents as innovators and nimble leaders responsive to the needs of the community they serve.
 Within our non-profit Graduate Medical Education Safety-Net Consortium, our trainees are immersed in diverse community venues where they are most needed, increasing their long-term likelihood of working in such settings after completing their training.
 Our training model follows the national Beyond Flexner movement, focused on training community-minded health professionals as agents of more equitable healthcare.

 Our regional residents and fellows train within Luzerne, Lackawanna, Wayne and Pike counties.
 Strong affiliations with Commonwealth Health System, the U.S. Department of Veterans Affairs and Geisinger, as well as multiple regional learning environments including Maternal and Family Health Services, Pike Family Health Center, Rural Health Corporation, Scranton Counseling Center, Scranton Primary Health Care Center and Wayne Memorial Community Health Center allow us to provide diverse, innovative learning environments for trainees.